vikasing/news-stopwords/README.md

 ## About

-The file sw1k.csv contains most frequent 1,000 words and phrases occurred in more than 1.53 million news articles from 200+ sources collected over the span of a 2.5 year.
+The file sw1k.csv contains most frequent 1,000 words and phrases occurred in more than 1.53 million news articles from 200+ sources collected over the span of a 2.5 years.

-Similarily sw10k.csv and sw100k.csv contains 10,000 and 100,000 terms respectively.
+Similarily sw10k.csv and sw100k.csv contain 10,000 and 100,000 terms respectively.

 ## Structure of the files